 Raising money from donations is not just easy but considerable, too.
 For example, Amazon has been able to raise over one hundred million dollars through charitable donations on their Amazon Smile program.
 Never underestimate the power of human kindness.

-If you have decided to receive donations, the next question is “how?”.
-Gladly, Paypal has made it super easy to implement donations on your site.
+If you have decided to receive them, the next question is “how?”.
+Gladly, Paypal has made it super easy to implement tools for donating on your site.

 In this WordPress resource, we will explain two easy ways to add PayPal donate button in WordPress.